onosproject/discovery-agent/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# link-agent
+# discovery-agent
-Switch local agent responsible for discovery of ingress links via LLDP packets (µONOS Architecture)
+Switch local agent responsible for discovery of ingress links via LLDP packets and hosts via ARP packets (µONOS Architecture).

 ##  Motivation
-The primary purpose of the link local agent is to support µONOS scalability goals by decentralizing the link discovery via LLDP packet emissions and intercepts.
-It emits LLDP packets to be seen by link agents of the neighboring devices and intercepts incoming LLDP packets emitted by them.
+The primary purpose of the link local agent is to support µONOS scalability goals by decentralizing the host discovery via ARP packets listening and link discovery via LLDP packet emissions and intercepts.
+It emits LLDP packets to be seen by link agents of the neighboring devices and intercepts incoming
+LLDP packets emitted by them.
 It allows centralized link discovery to obtain the learned ingress links via gNMI.
 Reasonable steps will be taken to allow this component to be used in context outside of µONOS architecture.

 ## Operation
 The basic operation of the link local agent can be summarized as follows: